The Hmong are a group of people in Asia with a long and rich history. Over the years, many Hmong have migrated to Southeast Asia.

 There is no evidence to show that the Hmong are from Japan.
-Hmong history indicates that the Hmong have lived in China for thousands of years.
+History indicates that the Hmong have lived in China for thousands of years.
 Over the years, the Hmong had many rebellions with the Chinese as the Imperial Chinese tried to force them to assimilate.
 Several bloody revolts within China caused many Hmong to leave China and migrate to Vietnam, Laos, Thailand, and Myanmar (Burma).

 Even today, a majority of the Hmong still live in China.
 There is no significant Hmong population in Japan, and no evidence to show the Hmong were ever from any place other than China.